-The 14.2 Vdc output is protected from continuous over-voltages by detection circuits that cause the supply to shutdown and then try to restart itself.
+The 28.6 V and 14.2 V dc outputs are protected from continuous over-voltages by detection circuits that cause the supply to shutdown and then try to restart itself.
 If the over-voltage condition continues to occur, the supply goes into a 'hiccup' mode of shutting down and trying to restart.
 If the over-voltage condition is removed, the supply automatically recovers.
-In addition, the 5 Vdc output is protected by a crowbar circuit.
+In addition, the 14.2 Vdc and the 5 Vdc outputs are protected by crowbar circuits.